Chaga powder is popular for its numerous health benefits. However, one common question among new users is: how do I use this phenomenal mushroom?

 A cup containing 1.5 grams of powder is the recommended Chaga dosage.
 Chaga tea bags containing just the optimum amount are available for a no-fuss experience.

-If you have been wondering how to use Chaga mushroom powder, this detailed guide should answer your question.
-The Chaga mushroom powder is a versatile superfood that can be added to hot beverages like tea, coffee, or a glass of plain hot water.
-The mushroom powder can be added to your favorite smoothies and shakes and can also be used to make healthy nutritious pancakes and waffles.
+The Chaga mushroom powder is a versatile superfood perfect for hot beverages like tea, coffee, or a glass of plain hot water.
+You can add the mushroom powder to your favorite smoothies, shakes, and recipes for healthy, nutritious pancakes and waffles.

-There is no shortage of options when it comes to Chaga powder.
+There is no shortage of options when using Chaga powder.
 Now that you know how to use your Chaga powder, why wait?
 Go ahead and get yourself the king of mushrooms!

 - Orally administered aqueous extract of Inonotus obliquus ameliorates acute inflammation in dextran sulfate sodium (DSS)-induced colitis in mice, (1) https://doi.org/10.1016/j.jep.2012.07.008